-The Jacobean Hall sleeps 14 (22 including the Coach House) in swish bedrooms awash with four-posters, Italian Frette linen and duck-feather duvets.
-Get the clan together, be noisy in a neighbour-free nirvana, eat in, eat out in the country pubs, raise a glass to the good life.
+The Jacobean Hall sleeps 16 (24 including the Coach House) in swish bedrooms awash with four-posters, Italian Frette linen and duck-feather duvets.
+Get the clan together, bask in the quiet hush, eat in, eat out in the country pubs, raise a glass to the good life.

 Follow the tree-lined drive to the three acres of garden within the surrounding stone wall to the historical lletai – vaulted cells once home to wayfarers and travellers displaced by the dissolution of the monasteries.

 Sit out front facing south and toast the rolling acres, walk the Victorian walled garden of the staff cottage with central lawn, fire up the barbie and sizzle some steaks in the country air.
 Pack a picnic and follow your nose down to the River Alyn.

 Take each other on at table tennis, try your hand at croquet.
 Sit back and listen to the symphony of the seasons in a place where privacy is paramount.